BioMecLabUnicz/RIVA/Paper_results_code/readme.txt

 ./Paper_results_code
 includes the MATLAB files for generating the results presented in the paper.
-In order to generate the figures, the following folders have to be included in this folder (Paper_results_code)
+In order to generate the figures, the following folders (downloaded as .zip) have to be included in this folder (Paper_results_code)

 .
 Data_results_fig1: folder containing the data and the simulation results for Fig 1 to be included in /Paper_results_code (https://mega.nz/folder/b1pkzLiI#K719OS1_sWqZ7Pa9cHlNtQ)